fleetdm/fleet/docs/2-Deployment/1-Installation.md

 ## Installing the Fleet binary

-Because everyone's infrastructure is different, there are a multiple options available for installing the Fleet binary.
+Because everyone's infrastructure is different, there are multiple options available for installing the Fleet binary.

 ### Docker container